AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 ### File System Based Upload and Installation {#file-system-based-upload-and-installation}

-You can forego the Package Manager altogether by using the filesystem of AEM on your local development machine so that packages are uploaded and installed automatically by AEM.
+You can forego Package Manager altogether when installing packages by using the filesystem of AEM on your local development machine so that packages are uploaded and installed automatically by AEM.

 1. In your local AEM installation there is a `crx-quicksart` folder alongside with your jar and `license.properties` file.
 Create a folder named `install` under `crx-quickstart` resulting in the path `<aem-home>/crx-quickstart/install`.